JethroData/Tools/README.md

 ####Where
 * -i: Number of rows to read from the input.
 * -d: The input data delimiter.
 * -q: The input data quote character.
+This allows a delimiter character inside quotes as part of the data.
 * -n: Indicates whether the first row contains the column names.
 * -c: CSV formatted output.
 Write the output report as a tab delimited file instead of a formatted table.
 Installing tabulate is not required in this mode.
 * -g: Generate a create table script and a description file using the given table name.